 8 Interesting Towns on Manitoulin Island

-As you travel between these towns, see the many small farms where they continue to farm the land as the first non-Indigenous islanders did in the mid-nineteenth century.
-We begin at the ferry terminal on the south shore and travel counterclockwise around the island.
+Enjoy travelling between these towns.
+See many small farms where they continue to farm the land as the first non-Indigenous islanders did in the mid-19th century.

 Manitowaning was the first town settled by Europeans on the island in 1836.